Noah-buras/homelab-documentation/network/vlan-ip-scheme.md

 ## Notes
 - VLAN 50 is intentionally skipped
-- Pi-hole runs as a Docker container on the Dell PowerEdge T340 (192.168.20.11), not on OPNsense itself
+- The Dell PowerEdge T340 runs Proxmox VE and sits on the Trusted VLAN.
+The Proxmox web UI is at https://192.168.20.11:8006
+- Each Proxmox guest has its own IP.
+Pi-hole is at 192.168.20.12, not on the host address
 - IoT and Guest VLANs use Cloudflare DNS directly, bypassing Pi-hole
 - DHCP is served by Kea in OPNsense 26.1
-- Static IPs are assigned via DHCP reservation in OPNsense
+- Static IPs are assigned via DHCP reservation in OPNsense, using the MAC address for Proxmox guests
-- 192.168.20.10 is held for the UGREEN NAS.
-If Pi-hole or Plex migrate to it in Phase 8, update the DNS column and the firewall rules
+- The Proxmox host stays on the Trusted VLAN for now.
+Moving it to the Management VLAN with a trunk port is a possible later change